-For planned absences, such as family vacations during the school year, parents should notify the academic team and office in writing in advance.
-While such absences are discouraged, makeup work will be provided as long as teachers have sufficient notice.
+For planned absences, such as family vacations during the school year, parents should notify the teacher and office in writing in advance.
+While such absences are discouraged, alternative assignments may be provided, when possible, as long as teachers have sufficient notice.
 Please review the District calendar to view days of non-attendance and if possible, schedule appointments and vacations on these dates.